By Mark Weber – Red Deer Express

 Thompson said the momentum is growing and the community has been very supportive as the fundraiser took shape and is now underway.

 Thompson was diagnosed with cerebral palsy as a youngster.
-He also was in a car accident in his 30s and broke his neck.
-He underwent spinal surgery in 2001.
+He also was in a car accident in his 30s and broke his neck which led to spinal surgery in 2001.

 The accident meant he virtually had to start over, he said.
 “It took years and years of rehabilitation to get things going again,” he said.
 “So for me, this project is good in two ways.
 It’s a good fitness goal and it also helps the kids.”